 Samsung and Apple sued each other in the past year on four continents regarding patent-infringement claims related to mobile technology and design.
 Apple is Samsung’s biggest customer, buying chips and displays from the South Korean company and accounting for 7.6 percent of its revenue, according to data compiled by Bloomberg.

 Operating profit at the chip business in the first quarter was 760 billion won, down 54 percent from a year earlier, the company said in the statement.
 That lagged behind the analysts’ estimate for 1.31 trillion won.

 The price of the benchmark DDR3 2-gigabit DRAM closed at $1.02 on April 26, compared with $1.95 a year earlier, according to data from Taipei-based DRAMeXchange, operator of Asia’s largest spot market for semiconductors.
 The Dynamic Random Access Memory, or DRAM, chip is the most common memory in laptops and computers.

 Demand for memory chips slowed in the first quarter as hard-disk drive output didn’t recover as fast as expected after floods in Thailand, a key production site, Choi Sung Jae, a Seoul-based analyst at SK Securities Co., said in a March 30 report.
 Elpida’s bankruptcy will probably prompt major chip buyers, including Apple, Dell Inc. and Hewlett-Packard Co.
-(HPQ), to seek alternative suppliers, helping boost prices in the second quarter, Choi wrote.
+(HPQ:US), to seek alternative suppliers, helping boost prices in the second quarter, Choi wrote.